kailash-manasarovar/statement/docs/timeline/2024/may.md

 ![Beams clown](../../content/tweets/beams-clown.png)

-- The Beams interaction is a good example of the pattern of content coming from the various anonymous accounts that have interacted with me:
+- The Beams interaction is a good example of the pattern of content coming from the various anonymous stalker-accounts that have interacted with me:

     - Subtle threats of violence.
     - Subtle mentions of knowledge we share.